-Cannabis in Arkansas concerns the drug cannabis in Arkansas, United States, where it had been illegal for all purposes since 1923, and possession of small amounts is a misdemeanor crime.
-A 2012 attempt to legalize medical cannabis failed with a vote of 51.44% to 48.56%, but medical marijuana was legalized in 2016.
+Cannabis in Arkansas is concerned with drug cannabis in Arkansas, USA, where it has been illegal since 1923 for all reasons, and possession of tiny quantities is a crime of misdemeanor.
+An effort to legalize medical cannabis in 2012 failed with a 51.44% to 48.56% vote, but in 2016 medical marijuana was legalized.

-Arkansas is creating a strategy that could lead to the launch in early 2019 of the state’s medical cannabis program launching in early 2019.
-The state’s program appeared to be derailed for a time when an injunction was issued in March 2018 by Pulaski County Circuit Judge Wendell Griffen in a ruling that the license award process violated the state’s 2016 constitutional amendment legalizing medical marijuana.
+Arkansas is creating a strategy that could lead to the launch in early 2019 of the state’s medical cannabis program.
+In March 2018, Pulaski County Circuit Judge Wendell Griffen granted an order in a decision that the licensing method violated the 2016 constitutional amendment legalizing medical marijuana.

-The state Supreme Court reversed that decision in June 2018, allowing the state to issue the permits formally.
-Following the lifting of the injunction, the Arkansas Medical Marijuana Commission has since awarded licenses to five (5) cultivation companies after the injunction was lifted.
-In August 2018, the commission chose Public Consulting Group to grade more than 200 dispensary applications it has received and chose 32 winners to sell marijuana in Arkansas.
+In June 2018, the State Supreme Court overturned that judgment, enabling the state to issue the permits formally.
+Following the lifting of the injunction, the Arkansas Medical Marijuana Commission has since granted permits to five (5) farmers.
+The committee selected Public Consulting Group in August 2018 to grade more than 200 dispensary requests it received and selected 32 winners to sell marijuana in Arkansas.

-Dispensaries are not yet open in Arkansas.
-The state is creating a strategy that could lead to the launch in early 2019 of its medical cannabis program launching in early 2019.
+Dispensaries in Arkansas are not yet accessible.
+The state is creating a strategy that could lead to the launch in early 2019 of its medical cannabis program.

 Patients with Arkansas medical marijuana may eat only at home.
 Public consumption is not permitted.
 Currently, there is presently no permitted patient cultivation.